 Hardly a day goes by that we don’t receive a phone call from someone wanting to know more about our services and how to become a freight broker or freight broker agent.
-That’s fine, as a matter of fact we encourage that as we feel those considering working in this industry should have the facts before making that decision.
+That’s fine, as a matter of fact we encourage those considering this as a career do their research.
+We feel that those wishing to work in this industry should have the facts before making a decision.

 The reason for this open letter is that with nearly every call we receive, we find that the caller has been given bad or misguided information about working as a freight broker or freight broker agent.
-This bad information has normally been provided by a freight broker school in an attempt to lure the caller to attend their school.
+This bad information has normally been provided by a freight broker school in an attempt to sell the caller on attending their school.
 This has reached the point to where we felt the record needed to be set straight on several issues, and thus this letter.

 First you should understand that TALTOA is a transportation and logistics training & consulting firm, not a school.
 We only accept clients that are wishing to work as a freight broker (having their own authority, bond, BOC-3, and UCR) or to work as a freight broker agent (contracted to a freight broker working under their authority).
 Although one is the broker the other an agent the two still have one glaring similarity… they are both an independent business.
 There is not an employee/employer relationship.